 community project, we are delighted to make it happen.

 in short, community work is one of these beautiful examples where everyone is happy to participate and everyone benefits - clear and simple.

-In terms of the "green" aspects of a responsible business, while we believe there is some merit in new green technologies, we believe that the true key to a sustainable use of resources is to simply limit
+In terms of the "green" aspects of a responsible business, while we believe there is merit in new green technologies, we believe that the most obvious key to a sustainable use of resources is to simply limit

 the use of water and electricity.

 We do this by appealing to our guests to give up a little comfort: there is no air-con and there is only sun-warmed water.